Curtis Axel

-Joseph Curtis Hennig (born October 1, 1979) is an American professional wrestler best known for his time in WWE, where he performed under the ring name Curtis Axel.
+Joseph Curtis Hennig (born October 1, 1979) is an American professional wrestler.
+He is best known for his time in WWE, where he performed under the ring name Curtis Axel.

-Hennig signed with WWE in 2007 and wrestled at their developmental territory Florida Championship Wrestling (FCW) and was a one-time FCW Florida Heavyweight Champion and four-time FCW Florida Tag Team Champion.
+Hennig signed with WWE in 2007 and performed under his real name, stylized as Joe Hennig, at their developmental territory Florida Championship Wrestling (FCW) and was a one-time FCW Florida Heavyweight Champion and four-time FCW Florida Tag Team Champion.
 In 2010, after he competed on NXT under the ring name Michael McGillicutty, he debuted on WWE's main roster as part of The Nexus.
 He then won the WWE Tag Team Championship with David Otunga once.
 In 2013, he reignited his career under the Curtis Axel ring name, paying tribute to his father Curt Hennig and his grandfather Larry "The Axe" Hennig and won the WWE Intercontinental Championship once.
 He then won the WWE Raw Tag Team Championship with Bo Dallas as part of The B-Team.
 His tenure with the company ended in April 2020.
 He returned in April 2022 as a producer for three months.

 Early life

-Joseph Curtis Hennig was born on October 1, 1979 in Champlin, Minnesota, the son of Leonice Hennig and professional wrestler "Mr. Perfect" Curt Hennig.
+Joseph Curtis Hennig was born on October 1, 1979, in Champlin, Minnesota, the son of Leonice Hennig and professional wrestler "Mr. Perfect" Curt Hennig.
 He is the grandson of professional wrestler Larry "The Axe" Hennig.
 He has a younger brother named Hank, and two younger sisters named Katie and Amy, who is also a professional wrestler.
 He graduated from North Hennepin Community College with an Associates of Science degree in business computer systems and management.

 Professional wrestling career

-World League Wrestling (2007–2008)
+Independent circuit (2007–2008)

 Hennig trained under Brad Rheingans, Harley Race, and his father "Mr. Perfect" Curt Hennig.
-He made his professional wrestling debut on July 13, 2007, in Waterloo, Iowa for World League Wrestling (WLW), teaming with Ted DiBiase Jr. to defeat Branden Tatum and Dinn T. Moore by disqualification.
+He made his professional wrestling debut on July 13, 2007, in Waterloo, Iowa, for World League Wrestling (WLW), teaming with Ted DiBiase Jr. to defeat Branden Tatum and Dinn T. Moore by disqualification.
 Hennig later went on a nine-month winning streak in WLW, before suffering his first singles loss to Wade Chism.